oSharpey/cyber-obsidian/year-2/IRSM/cw1.md

-As the company is looking to work on UK Government contracts it is a priority that the risk assessment framework allows for the company to be compliant with all applicable government regulations, specifically Cyber Essentials Plus which is needed for
+As the company is looking to work on UK Government contracts it is a priority that the risk assessment framework allows for the company to be compliant with all applicable government regulations, specifically Cyber Essentials and Cyber Essentials Plus which is needed for a company to work with certain UK Government contracts.